Placing the base

-ReachView has several way to determine or set the base station position providing various levels of accuracy.
+Emlid Flow has several ways to determine or set the base station position providing various levels of accuracy.
 Let's take a look at the illustration below (figure 1).
 RTK algorithm precisely calculates the distance between base and rover.
-This distance is called Baseline.
+This distance is called the Baseline.
 The Rover position is precisely determined relative to the Base position.
-At the same time the rover coordinates offset from the real location depends on the position accuracy of the base.
+At the same time, the rover coordinates offset from the real location depends on the position accuracy of the base.
 If the position that has been set in the base station is different from the actual True position on earth the offset equal to this difference will be in the rover position as well.

-It is often enough to know precise position of an object relatively to the base station but for some applications like survey and mapping it is critical to get accurate absolute position.
-In this case the offset ΔX, ΔY, ΔZ between actual True position and the Base station position should be avoided or reduced.
+It is often enough to know the precise position of an object relatively to the base station but for some applications like survey and mapping it is critical to get an accurate absolute position.
+In this case, the offset ΔX, ΔY, ΔZ between actual True position and the Base station position should be avoided or reduced.